pTpTk/gem5/writeup.md

 ### Commit squash
 Commit squash involves mostly forwarding information down to previous stages.
 I copied most of the information flow down for now (Might need to change this further).
 I also added a squashBrS signal.
 I'll set this to true along with squash.

+2023/10/18
+### Fetch, decode squash
+Initially I wanted to squash half of fetch queue similar to ROB.
+The work in progress is in branch branchS_fetch_squashBrS.
+A closer look at the code showed that I can use the fetch and hopefully decode squash logic as is.
+In order to do that, I need to modify the commit squash logic to provide the youngest valid pc.
+This might hurt the performance?
+Also the commit/ROB modification is done on the shortcut code, need to fix this later.
+Decode looks ok too.